Strahinja2112/electron-react-starter/README.md

 This tool simplifies the initial stages of your Electron desktop application projects by providing a convenient way to fetch boilerplate code directly to your computer.

 ## Features

-- **Electron-Centric Templates**: Choose from a variety of boilerplate templates specifically designed for Electron desktop application development.

 - **Seamless Setup**: Streamlined process to download and set up Electron boilerplate code, minimizing configuration hassles.